 There are the remains of stone-age life dotted all over Britain and Ireland.
 But nowhere as abundantly as Orkney.
-Simon Schama, A History of Britain: Beginnings
+Simon Schama, A History of Britain: Beginnings, BBC 2000

 Eden: The original Biblical paradise … A prehistoric structure uncovered in Turkey has rocked the foundations of stone-age anthropology.
 Could the Bible’s oldest story actually be rooted in reality?
 Ancient Mysteries s2e8: The Garden of Eden, Channel 5 2017

 Rocks protruding from the ground on a mound called Gobekli Tepe. ibid.

-113,164.
-A 22 acre site composed entirely of circles built in stone. ibid.
+A 22-acre site composed entirely of circles built in stone. ibid.